 Shetland Sheep Breed Information

 Shetlands are a primitive, hardy Northern European short-tailed sheep originating from the Shetland Isles.
-It is primarily kept for its fine, soft fleece but can also be used for crossbreeding since they have wide hip bones and produce growthy lambs on grass.
+It is primarily kept for its fine, soft fleece but can also be used for crossbreeding since they have wide hip bones and produce growthy lambs on grass that have a dark, sweet, mild flavor.

 Shetland fleece is fine, soft, and crimpy.
 It is an excellent choice for handspinners and handknit or handwoven items.
 Fine Shetland wool comes in 3 different grades, as well as britch wool, for all types of finished goods.